Establish a strong knowledge base in health policy and programs, with a Graduate Certificate in Global Public Health from Victoria University.

 Job titles & salaries

-While many job opportunities will be overseas, some example job titles, job prospects and average annual salaries in Australia (according to Job Outlook) are:
+While many job opportunities will be overseas, some example job titles, job prospects and average annual salaries in Australia (according to Labour Market Insights) are:

 To attain the award Graduate Certificate in Global Public Health, students will be required to complete: